 The movement of each eye is controlled by six muscles that pull the eye in specific directions.
 The lateral rectus muscle pulls the eye outwards.
 The medial rectus muscle pulls the eye inwards.
 The superior rectus muscle is mainly responsible for upwards movements, whilst the inferior rectus muscle mostly pulls the eye downwards.
-Finally, the superior and inferior oblique muscles help to stabilise the eye movements - particularly for looking downwards and inwards, or upward and outward movements.
+Finally, the superior and inferior oblique muscles help to stabilise the eye movements - particularly for looking downwards and inwards, or for upward and outward movements.

 For example, to look to the left, the lateral rectus muscle of the left eye pulls the left eye outwards and the medial rectus of the right eye pulls the right eye inwards towards the nose.

-Are there different types of squint?
+Are there different types of squint (strabismus)?